rhomobile/rhomobile-docs/docs/en/edge/guide/rhom_ruby.md

 Since its attributes are dynamic, the Property Bag database requires no data migrations when changes are made to its schema.

 ### Removing Local Data From a Device

-Removing data from a device

-If you want to remove all local data when upgrading to new application version: change `app_db_version` in `rhoconfig.txt`.

 This scenario will work for Property Bag and Fixed Schema models.

+To remove all local data when upgrading to new application version, simply change `app_db_version` in the `rhoconfig.txt` file.

 ## Adding new objects
-Use the `create` method to create a new model object and save it to the database.
+To create a new model object and save it to the database, use the `create` method:

-NOTE: This is the fastest way to insert a single item into the database.

     :::ruby
     user = User.create(
             :name => 'Alice',
             :email => 'alice@example.com')

+NOTE: This is the fastest way to insert a single item into the database.

-You can also create the new model object without saving it automatically and then explicitly use the `save` method.
-This is useful when you want to update some of the object attributes before saving.
+It's possible to create the new model object without saving it automatically, and then explicitly use the `save` method.
+This is useful for updating some of the object attributes before saving:

     :::ruby
     user = User.new(:name => 'Alice')